When is a Pre-purchase survey needed ?

 risks against these factors.

-Unless the survey is full pre-purchase, the surveyor can only sign off on the report as a C & V type survey.
+Unless the survey is full pre-purchase, the surveyor can only sign off on the report as an "enhanced C & V survey".

 The report is emailed, faxed or snailmailed to the potential purchaser.